rust-lang/book/src/ch10-02-traits.md

 `NewsArticle` and `Tweet` types</span>

 Implementing a trait on a type is similar to implementing regular methods.
-The difference is that after `impl`, we put the trait name that we want to implement, then use the `for` keyword, and then specify the name of the type we want to implement the trait for.
+The difference is that after `impl`, we put the trait name we want to implement, then use the `for` keyword, and then specify the name of the type we want to implement the trait for.
 Within the `impl` block, we put the method signatures that the trait definition has defined.
 Instead of adding a semicolon after each signature, we use curly brackets and fill in the method body with the specific behavior that we want the methods of the trait to have for the particular type.

 Now that the library has implemented the `Summary` trait on `NewsArticle` and `Tweet`, users of the crate can call the trait methods on instances of `NewsArticle` and `Tweet` in the same way we call regular methods.
-The only difference is that the trait has to be brought into scope as well as the types to get the additional trait methods.
+The only difference is that the user must bring the trait into scope as well as the types.
 Here’s an example of how a binary crate could use our `aggregator` library crate:

 ```rust,ignore
 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/no-listing-01-calling-trait-method/src/main.rs}}